 The Trust began to seek out conservation projects with a landscape-level impact.
 Land holdings acted as a string of pearls: rich habitat parcels were connected by the river flowing between them.
 As the Trust’s knowledge of the range of tools for land conservation grew, so did its reputation as a stable, professional organization that sought common ground with local landowners.

-Throughout this period, the Board of Directors committed substantial time and effort towards strategic planning for the organization’s future.
+Throughout this period, the Board of Directors committed substantial time and effort toward strategic planning for the organization’s future.
 As early as 1992, the land trust had been considering whether to expand its service area beyond the McKenzie River watershed.
 In 2000, with support from the Land Trust Alliance, the Oregon Community Foundation, and the Spirit Mountain Community Fund, MRT launched the Many Rivers Program to expand operations to seven additional watersheds in western Oregon.
 This expansion allowed the Trust to provide professional services from the Cascade mountains to the Oregon coast.
 Since 2000, our service area has included the watersheds of the Long Tom, Upper Willamette, Coast and Middle Forks of the Willamette, Umpqua, Siuslaw, and coastal streams and lakes from Reedsport to Yachats.
 In 2021, we expanded our coastal service area to stretch from Reedsport north to Lincoln City, and opened our first field office in Newport.